Essential Otley Run Infocopy-link-to-section

 Original Oak Otley Run

-Known as having one of the best beer gardens in Leeds.
-Big screen for the sport.
-And a small upstairs bar where the queues build up.
+Known as having one of the best beer gardens in Leeds with one of the biggest outdoor screens showing live sport.
+And a small upstairs bar that makes for a good alternative when the queues begin to build up.

-Also, prepare youself.
-There is a bit of a walk from here to the next pub.
+And onto the next one… which is a bit of a walk from here to the Hyde Park Pub.

 More Info on The Original Oak

-You will likely lose a number of your group before making it here.
-Otley road is longer than it looks on a map, and not everything can make it on the bus!
+After trekking the longest stretch on the run, you will likely lose a number of your group before making it here!
+Otley road is longer than it looks on a map, and you’re probably too far gone to use a bus.

 However, it’s not worth getting a taxi from The Original Oak.
-Firstly the wait will be ages, secondly the fresh air will properly do you some good.
+The wait will be ages and the fresh air will probably do you some good – so lace those army boots up and get moving!

-This pub is a favorite of local students, its location puts it right on the the of Hyde Park (Woodhouse Moor) and all of the student housing that comes with it.
+This pub is a favourite of local students, its location puts it right at the heart of student town in Hyde Park (Woodhouse Moor).
+As the day goes on the atmosphere climbs with weekend DJs finishing with a bang!

 More Info on Hyde Park Pub

-Not a book in sight here.
+Not a book in sight here but it used to be a proper library!
 Situated on the edge of Hyde Park, next to the main Leeds Uni Campus.
-This is a favourite destination for Students and like minded people.
+This is a favourite destination for students and like minded people.

-There’s loads of room indoor and out, and this stop-off often comes with live music or DJ soundtrack.
+There’s loads of room indoor and out, including a function room that hosts live music and parties.

 More Info on The Library Pub